 - gradual shading of vision from one side (like a curtain being drawn)

 If you experience any of these warning signs, call your specialist right away.
 You should see an ophthalmologist for an eye test at the earliest opportunity.
 On the off chance that a tear is recognized early, treatment can keep the retina from separating.
-Tears can be dealt with a few different ways.
-Pinpoints of laser light can be used to combine the retina to the back mass of the eye (see “Laser photocoagulation”).
+Tears can be dealt with in a few different ways.
+Pinpoints of laser light can be used to combine the retina with the back mass of the eye.
 Outrageous cool, a technique called cryopexy, does much a similar thing.

 Read More: The Proven Treatment Approaches For Uveitis